 You can apply for the following exemptions:

 - Accreditation of Prior Certificated Learning (APCL) – this recognises learning you can demonstrate through your studies at a Higher Education Provider, including Bucks New University, and which has resulted in the award of academic credit.
 You should apply for APCL if you wish to use your previous academic credits to be exempted from individual modules of your programme at Bucks.
-Complete Form 1 and one copy of Form 2 for each module for which you are seeking exemption
+Complete Form 1 for each module for which you are seeking exemption

 - Accreditation of Prior Experiential Learning (APEL) – this recognises learning which demonstrates your acquisition of knowledge and skills through life and work experience.
 You should apply for APEL if you wish to use this prior experience to be exempted from individual modules of your programme at Bucks.
-Complete Form 1 and one copy of Form 3 for each module for which you are seeking exemption
+Complete Form 2 for each module for which you are seeking exemption

 - Entry with Advanced Standing – this can be either APCL or APEL but recognises achievement of a much larger part of your course.
 You should apply for entry with advanced standing if you wish to be exempted from a particular level or levels, i.e. more than one year of your course at Bucks.
-Complete Form 1 and Form 4.
+Complete Form 3.

 Applications for APL must be submitted before the start of the module or level for which you are seeking exemption.
 Should your application for module exemption be delayed for any reason you should attend the module until the outcome has been confirmed.
 If your application is not confirmed you will have to complete the assessments for the module in the usual way.

 Full details on how to apply for APL along with access to the relevant forms you will need can be found in the University’s Accreditation of Prior Learning Policy and Procedure.
 All applications must be supported by appropriate evidence.